cunybpl/nycet_pnp/src/content/guides/soos/supply-air-temperature-reset.md

 Figure 1 presents a schematic of the general principle of the supply air temperature reset (SATR) control feedback loop.
 If the outdoor air temperature (OAT) is moderate, and by proxy the heating, or cooling, load is not at peak condition, then the building automation system (BAS) lowers, or raises, the supply air temperature setpoint; the supply air temperature sensor provides the feedback signal.
 Based on the measured error, the BAS controls the supply fan and heating (or cooling) coil valve position to moderate the supply air temperature.

 Figure 1.
-Basic Supply air temperature reset control logic.
+Fundamental SATR control logic.

 ## Algorithm for the Sequence of Operation
 The algorithm is implemented differently for single-zone AHUs vs. multi-zone AHUs, and for constant volume vs. variable volume AHUs.